hack3rs.ca network-security

 2. What These Threats Can Do

-A targeted intrusion may aim for credential collection, mailbox access, network diagrams, VPN access, admin paths, source code, partner trust links, or long-term footholds for future operations.
-In some cases the goal is intelligence collection; in others it is disruption or preparation for later disruption.
+A targeted intrusion may focus on credential collection, mailbox access, network topology data, VPN credentials, source code, administrative paths into partner environments, or long-term footholds intended for future operations.
+In some cases the immediate goal is intelligence; in others it's positioning for a later disruption.

 3. How to Defend Against Targeted Intrusions